NebraLtd/Helium-Guides/docs/indoor-hotspot/overview.md

 * Nebra Serial Number
 * Raspberry Pi Serial Number

-You will require some of this information when linking your unit to our Dashboard.
+You will require some of this information when linking your unit to our [remote management dashboard](https://dashboard.nebra.com).

 ## Certifications